Republic of the Rif: Rif War

-El-Krim handed the Spanish numerous defeats, driving them back to coastal outposts.
+Abd el-Krim handed the Spanish numerous defeats, driving them back to coastal outposts.
 With the war ongoing, he sent diplomatic representatives to London and Paris, in an ultimately futile attempt to establish legitimate diplomatic relations with other European powers.

 In late 1925, the French and Spanish created a joint task force of 500,000 men, supported by tanks and aircraft.
 After 1923, the Spanish employed the use of chemical weapons imported from Germany.
 The Republic was dissolved by Spanish and French occupation forces on 27 May 1926, but many Rif guerrillas continued to fight until 1927.

+In April 1925, Abd el-Krim proclaimed the independent Republic in the Rif region of Spanish Morocco.
+He advanced south into French Morocco, defeating French forces and threatening the capital, Fes.
+The resident-general, Hubert Lyautey, was replaced as military commander by Philippe Pétain on 3 September 1925.
+On 11 October 1925, Théodore Steeg replaced Lyautey as resident-general with the mandate of restoring peace and making the transition from military to civilian government.
+Lyautey received very little recognition for his achievement in securing Morocco as a colony.
+Steeg would have been willing to give autonomy to the people of the Rif, but was overruled by the army.

+Abd el-Krim surrendered to Philippe Pétain on 26 May 1926 and was deported to Réunion in the Indian Ocean, where he was held until 1947.
+Théodore Steeg said Abd el-Krim was a great leader and national and folk hero, but Abd el-Krim wanted "neither [to be] exalted nor humiliated, but in time forgotten."